 Founded in 1975, LCAC is an independent 501(c)3, nonprofit organization serving the residents of Fort Belvoir, Lorton, Newington and other portions of southeast Fairfax County with access to basic needs and the opportunity to empower themselves through LCAC’s self-sufficiency programs.

-The LCAC after-school program will be staffed with highly qualified teachers and counselors who have substantial experience in youth development.
-The program will be offered two afternoons a week for 9 ½ weeks beginning in Fall 2012.
-Initially, the program will be offered at William Halley Elementary School with the goal of adding Gunston Elementary and Lorton Station Elementary by 2013.
+The LCAC after-school program is staffed with highly qualified teachers and counselors who have substantial experience in youth development.
+The program is offered two afternoons a week for 9 ½ weeks each semester.
+The program is offered at William Halley and Gunston Elementary Schools.
+With additional funding, LCAC would consider expanding the program to other local elementary schools.

-Each afternoon session will include homework help and a snack.
-Children will have the opportunity to register for specific enrichment activities/clubs, including engineering, environmental club (the Green Team), math, peer mediation, physical fitness and hobbies and games (chess, photography, knitting, etc.).
-A bi-monthly community service component will provide students the opportunity to interact with people from local public resources, including librarians, police officers, firefighters and EMTs, as well as other professionals.
+Each afternoon session includes homework help and a snack.
+Children have the opportunity to register for specific enrichment activities/clubs, including engineering, environmental club (the Green Team), math, peer mediation, physical fitness and hobbies and games (chess, photography, knitting, etc.).
+A bi-monthly community service component provides students the opportunity to interact with people from local public resources, including librarians, police officers, firefighters and EMTs, as well as other professionals.